lucygabriela/getting_and_cleaning_data/CodeBook.md

 #### tbodygyrojerkmagStd
 	Average of body angular velocity magnitude standard deviation in time, in order to obtain Jerk signals.
 #### fbodyaccMeanX
+	Average of body triaxial acceleration signals average in frequency domain signals, using the X direction.
 #### fbodyaccMeanY
+	Average of body triaxial acceleration signals average in frequency domain signals, using the Y direction.
 #### fbodyaccMeanZ
+	Average of body triaxial acceleration signals average in frequency domain signals, using the Z direction.
 #### fbodyaccStdX
+	Average of body triaxial acceleration signals standard deviation in frequency domain signals, using the X direction.
 #### fbodyaccStdY
+	Average of body triaxial acceleration signals standard deviation in frequency domain signals, using the Y direction.
 #### fbodyaccStdZ
+	Average of body triaxial acceleration signals standard deviation in frequency domain signals, using the Z direction.
 #### fbodyaccjerkMeanX

 #### fbodyaccjerkMeanY